 Electronic Device Policy

+Cell phones and other electronic devices must be turned off and out of sight, unless used as a therapeutic device (please contact the education department if this accommodation is needed) or as an educational tool as assigned by a teaching artist.
+Parents are welcome to call the education department if they need to contact their student(s).
 For classes occurring virtually, a device will be necessary for participating in the program.
-For classes occuring in person, cell phones and other electronic devices must be turned off and out of sight, unless used as a therapeutic device (please contact the education department if this accommodation is needed) or as an educational tool as assigned by a teaching artist.
-Parents are welcome to call the education department if they need to contact their student(s).

 Observing Classes Policy

-Aside from being on hand to help set up your child's technological needs for the virtual class, we ask families to not participate in the classes, unless it is a virtual 4K-K class which is designed for families to participate together.
+We do not permit families to observe our classes.
 In our experience, we find that students focus better and participate more fully when family members are not present or at least not involved in the instruction.
-Family members and friends are encouraged to attend the virtual final class, sharing, showcase, or performance.
+Family members and friends are encouraged to attend the final class, sharing, showcase, or performance.

 By taking a class at CTM, each child is agreeing to participate in and contribute to a safe, respectful, collaborative learning environment.
 Inappropriate, discriminatory, and/or harmful behavior will not be tolerated.
 A student will be asked to leave the class only if no resolution can be found and the student's behavior is negatively impacting the safety, well-being, or learning of the other students.
 No refunds will be issued in the event that the Behavior Policy is violated.